The 6-week foundation program to start your postnatal recovery journey

 Wondering how this works?

-Enrol in our FIT Mama Postnatal Recovery program and here’s what you get.
+Enrol in our FIT Mama Core Recovery program and here’s what you get.

 - Personalised assessment of where you are in terms of postnatal healing.
 We’ll also consider your physical + emotional wellbeing as these are equally important to consider